alexwlchan/alexwlchan.net/src/_posts/2021/2021-10-06-readmes-for-open-science.md

 {%
   slide
-  :deck => "ols_readme", :slide => 8,
+  filename="slide8.png"
-  :alt => "Screenshots of repositories on GitHub and GitLab.
+  alt="Screenshots of repositories on GitHub and GitLab.
 A significant part of the area of the page is showing the README."
 %}
   The landing page of <a href="https://github.com/sczesla/PyAstronomy">PyAstronomy</a> (GitHub, left) and <a href="https://gitlab.com/acubesat/su/yeast-biology">Yeast Biology</a> (GitLab, right).
 {% endslide %}